arrow

 PSD3 Directive in the Context of Open Banking

-Open banking regulation, which emerged from PSD2 regulation back, is expected to be modified by changes introduced by PSD3.
+Open banking regulation, which emerged from PSD2 regulation back, is expected to be modified by changes introduced by PSD3 directive.

 You can discover more about the open banking integrations from another our blog post.

-The major changes to open banking Europe regulation proposed by PSD3 include:
+The major changes to open banking Europe regulation proposed by the PSD3 vs PSD2 include:

 • Removed obstacles to providing open banking services and increased uptime for banking and financial services.